D-Day the Sixth of June

-D-Day the Sixth of June is a DeLuxe Color 1956 CinemaScope romance war film made by 20th Century Fox.
+D-Day the Sixth of June is a 1956 American DeLuxe Color CinemaScope romance war film made by 20th Century Fox.
 It was directed by Henry Koster and produced by Charles Brackett from a screenplay by Ivan Moffat and Harry Brown, based on the 1955 novel, The Sixth of June by Lionel Shapiro.
 The film stars Robert Taylor, Richard Todd (who participated in the Normandy landings in real life), Dana Wynter, and Edmond O'Brien.

 Plot

 A few hours before D-Day, Special Force Six, a joint American-British-Canadian commando unit, embarks to destroy an especially well-defended German coastal gun emplacement on the Normandy coast.
 As the landing ship steams towards it, its commander, an Englishman, and one of his subordinates, an American, reflect on their love for the same woman.

 Captain Brad Parker, an American paratrooper invalided out because of a broken leg suffered during a parachute jump, is posted to the headquarters of the European Theatre of Operations in London.
 At the Red Cross club, he meets and, despite being married, falls in love with Valerie Russell, an Auxiliary Territorial Service subaltern.
 Valerie is the daughter of a crusty brigadier who's been on sick leave since being wounded at Dunkirk.
-Valerie is also already in love with Captain John Wynter of the British Commandos, a friend of her father.
+Valerie is also already in love with Lieutenant Colonel John Wynter of the British Commandos, a friend of her father.

 Both officers are posted overseas, but later return.
 Parker has volunteered to join what becomes Special Force Six, to be led by his former commander, Lt.
 Colonel (now full Colonel) Timmer.

 With only a few hours before the operation is due to embark, Timmer goes to pieces (partly as a result of his earlier bad experiences in the failed Dieppe Raid) and is arrested whilst drunk and breaking security (this incident is clearly based on a similar breach of security by Major General Henry J. F. Miller).
 Wynter, now a colonel, who has recovered from being badly wounded, is brought in to command the operation.
 The operation is a success, despite several killed and wounded.
 Parker is badly wounded and evacuated.
 Wynter is wounded as well, and while he is awaiting evacuation, is killed when he steps on a mine.

 In the hospital, and due to be repatriated, Parker sees Valerie for the last time.
-She does not tell him that Wynter has been killed, and, after a final embrace with Parker, Valeries leaves the hospital with her head hung in despondent loneliness.
+She does not tell him that Wynter has been killed, and, after a final embrace with Parker, Valerie leaves the hospital with her head hung in despondent loneliness.